idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df.md

 ## 3. Classifying observation units

-The next step is to classify observation units i.e. cells of the grid into one of these four groups:
+The next step is to classify observation units, i.e. cells of the grid into one of these four groups:

 -   Group 1 : PA analysed